AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 period of punishment, its *aeon*."
-It will be noticed that he not only denies endless punishment and denies that the doctrine can be expressed by *aionios* but declares that punishment is temporary and results in the sinner\'s improvement.
+It will be noticed that he not only denies endless punishment and denies that the doctrine can be expressed by *aionios* but declares that punishment is temporary and results in the sinner's improvement.
 Justinian not only concedes that *aionios* requires a word denoting endlessness to give it the sense of limitless duration, but he insists that the council shall frame a canon containing a word that shall indisputably express the doctrine of endless woe,